paspalum dilatatum, dallisgrass or crowngrass collar hairs

 Dallisgrass has strong, prostrate tillers that do not root at the nodes.

 In cool areas like the Southern Highlands of New South Wales and the ACT, Paspalum becomes dormant in winter.
-However, even though it dies back, the roots are still alive, and the weed will return with warm weather in Spring.
+However, even though it dies back, the roots are still alive, and the weed returns with warm weather in the Spring.

 How to Identify Paspalum.

-Flower: The flower head divides into a few branches, which are lined with beadlike pairs of green to purple spikelets.
+Flower: The flower head of Paspalum divides into a few branches, which are lined with beadlike pairs of green to purple spikelets.

-Height: It grows up to 1.5 metres in height.
+Height: It grows up to 1.5 metres tall.

-Leaf width: Leaves are up to 2.5 cm wide.
+Leaf width: The leaves are up to 2.5 cm wide.

 Reproduction: Paspalum reproduces by seeds, which disperse by the wind, in water, by pets, or on machinery.